amacgown00/Portfolio/Retrospective.md

 - With all of these features such as due date, other aspects of the training limitations.
 - It uses a curriculum structure where you can choose to group trainings, but the downside is that if you are late in one, you are overall late in the group level, and you might be assigned training to a process that happens infrequently or are outside of your job responsibiltiies, different sites with different products and different shifts, different roles.
 - And it's hard to undo all of the work, and then everyone who is assigned would be considered late.
-- Some choices were made about how the trainings were strcutred and grouped that were not what supervisors or people wanted, and the setup was really important. - There would be a selection where you could choose to make it only unlockable by an admin, so managers couldn't unassign.
+- Some choices were made about how the trainings were structured and grouped that were not what supervisors wante just to meet the launch deadline.
+- There would be a selection where you could choose to make it only unlockable by an admin, so managers couldn't modify or unassign.
 - To modify a parent curriculum to remove one, you would have to "break" the entire thing and it would make everyone who was assigned those trainings late.